-We are certain you will agree…the quality of your customer base will determine how successful your company will be.
+We are confident you will agree…the quality of your customer base will determine how successful your company will be.
 Investing in your customers’ success will improve customer retention and increase your sales.

-By making available to your business customers training in basic business management, customer service, budgeting, team building, or more; you dramatically increase their long term viability.
+By making available to your business customers training in business management, customer service, budgeting, team building, or more, you dramatically increase their long-term viability.
 Think about it for a minute, how much do you spend on things like cookouts, golf outings, t-shirts, sweatshirts, etc., none of which do a thing to increase your customers’ sales and very little to improve your business to business sales.

-The objective for successful B2B training is to become a trusted advisor and expert resource for your customers.
-In addition to helping your customer become more professional, training on your site draws the customer to your facility where you can show them new products or services, answer questions, or welcome new accounts.
+The objective of successful B2B training is to become a trusted advisor and expert resource for your customers.
+In addition to helping your customers become more professional, training on your site draws the customer to your facility where you can show them new products or services, answer questions, or welcome new accounts.

-Training employees provides basic skills needed to cope with change in the workplace, improved ability to solve problems; and leads to improved labor-management relations, reduced absenteeism, improved employee morale/self-esteem, positive attitude toward training, and better team performance.
+Training employees provides the necessary skills needed to cope with change in the workplace, improved the ability to solve problems, and leads to improved labor-management relations, reduced absenteeism, improved employee morale/self-esteem, positive attitude toward training, and better team performance.

 Benefits to the employer of training include increased quantity and quality of work through reduced error rates, reduced waste in the production of goods and services, and reduced time per task.
 These benefits are accomplished by better team performance and improved effectiveness of supervisory staff and translate into financial savings, productivity gains, and higher profits.
 A trained employee better understands how their performance impacts other employees and the company as a whole.

-Employers who support workplace education programs enjoy a more conscientious, resourceful, loyal and dependable workforce as a result.
-When employees learn that high-quality work is crucial to the success of the organization and to their own job security, they often become more conscientious.
-Once they become fully aware of what is expected of them and how their efforts fit into the big picture and then gain the skills to meet those demands, the quality of their work generally rises.
+Employers who support workplace education programs enjoy a more conscientious, resourceful, loyal, and dependable workforce as a result.
+When employees learn that high-quality work is crucial to the success of the organization and their job security, they often become more conscientious.
+Once they become fully aware of what you expect of them and how their efforts fit into the big picture and they gain the skills to meet those demands, the quality of their work generally rises.
 A Louis Harris and Associates poll reports that among employees with poor training opportunities, 41 percent planned to leave within a year, whereas of those who considered their company’s training opportunities to be excellent, only 12 percent planned to leave.
-A Hackett Benchmarking and Research report shows companies that spend $218 per employee on training have more than a 16 percent voluntary turnover, while companies that spend over $273 per employee have turnovers of 7 percent.
+A Hackett Benchmarking and Research report shows companies that spend $218 per employee on training have more than a 16 percent voluntary turnover.
+In comparison, companies that spend over $273 per employee have turnovers of 7 percent.